ChameleonGeek/ebin-kodi/README.md

 ## 3. First steps in Ubuntu
 These first steps must be performed over the serial console.
 The EspressoBin must be configured to connect to the internet, needs a quick fix and needs one piece of software to be manually added.

+You will encounter errors stating "unable to resolve host localhost.localdomain: Connection refused" This is just a notice, and the issue will be corrected by the ebin-kodi script.

 - Log in to Ubuntu.
 The initial user is "root" with no password.
 We'll give root a password later, but not during the first steps.
 - Ubuntu has CPU throttling enabled by default.
 This will create a kernel panic on the EspressoBin, so needs to be disabled.
 Since the EspressoBin already draws very little power, CPU throttling is almost pointless.
 - Networking needs to be configured before the EspressoBin can connect to the internet.
 - Copy the code below and update it to suit your network in a text editor.
-Update anywhere enclosed in [[ ]] brackets, removing the brackets. _The main script will allow you to change this initial configuration later._
+Update the variable values near the top of the code. _The main script will allow you to change this initial configuration later._
 ```
 sudo su

+# UPDATE THESE VARIABLES AS APPROPRIATE.
+KEEP THE VALUES IN QUOTES
+IP_ADDRESS="192.168.0.124"
+NET_MASK="255.255.255.0"
+NETWORK="192.168.0.0"
+BROADCAST="192.168.0.255"
+GATEWAY="192.168.0.1"
+# DON'T CHANGE ANY VALUES BELOW THIS LINE

 # Disable CPU Throttling
 update-rc.d ondemand disable

+# Temporary hostname to eliminate hosts file errors
+# The user will have the option to update later
+echo 'kodiserver' > /etc/hostname
+echo -e '127.0.0.1\tkodiserver' > /etc/hosts

 # CONFIGURE INITIAL NETWORK CONNECTION
 echo 'auto eth0' > /etc/network/interfaces